 - Create a header by identifying how users "get value" from your product.

-- Add a hook with bold claims or handling objections.
+- Add a hook that has bold claims or handles objections.

 - Talk directly to your key personas.